LeoonZHANG/libsg/README.md

 ## Build & install

-Before building, make sure CMake and C compiler(gcc/clang/msvc) has been installed correctly.
+Before building, make sure CMake / XMake and C compiler(gcc/clang/msvc) has been installed correctly.
+Make sure the source path does not have space.

 Linux / MacOS